HisuianZoroark69/HAMA/README.md

   - https://www.tomstephensondeveloper.co.uk/post/creating-simple-procedural-dungeon-generation

 # Credit
-The image and textures in this game are created by Hayakawa Haki https://www.facebook.com/Hakichan0302
+- The image and textures in this game are created by Hayakawa Haki https://www.facebook.com/Hakichan0302
+- Background music at boss floor by Mili, from 1:47 to end, unlicensed use https://www.youtube.com/watch?v=92E0X59wzeg